In March 1999 a totally revised DB7 Vantage and Vantage Volante made their debut at the annual Geneva Motorshow.

 The paintwork is in excellent order with hardly a blemish to note.
 The wheels are in top order with no kerbing.

-The nicest part is off-course to drive with the DB7.
+The nicest feeling gives the Aston Martin off-course when it’s driven.
 The sound is superb and the car is exceptionally handling.